DrewNaylor/Retiled/docs/running-the-compositor.md

+> **Important:** this may not work in Fedora, at least Fedora 36 as it'll probably prevent input.
+More details in the long paragraph after the steps.

 Running the custom compositor currently involves these commands:
 1. Switch to a new TTY
 2. Delete the Wayland lock file from `/run/user/1002/wayland-0.lock` (this path will vary depending on your installation) so Kwin doesn't interfere (if on Plasma Mobile)